writethedocs/www/docs/blog/introducing-weps.rst

 keeping a loose governance model and mostly letting the work speak for itself.
 However,
 we've been experiencing a number of growing pains with this approach.
-It makes it much harder for new people to understand and join the community in leadership positions, since they don't understand how the community actually works.
+A loosely defined process makes it much harder for new people to understand and join the community in leadership positions, since they don't understand how the community actually works.
-Even folks doing a lot of work in the community are often lost or confused when it comes to other ongoing projects.
+Even folks doing a lot of work in the community are often lost or confused when it comes to projects they aren't directly involved with.

 All organizations have power structures, some are just not documented. [#]_